-The Dumb Friends League is a Four Star Charity Navigator-rated organization and a Better Business Bureau (BBB) Accredited Charity.
+The Dumb Friends League, headquartered in Denver, is a Four Star Charity Navigator-rated organization and a Better Business Bureau (BBB) Accredited Charity with a Gold Star rating.
 This is a promise and assurance of the highest level of financial stewardship of gifts.

 Where our money comes from